Electromagnetic transition form factors of nucleons from the hard-wall AdS/QCD model: Introduction

 \section{Introduction}

 AdS/CFT correspondence, also known as gauge-gravity duality is one of the most exciting discoveries in modern theoretical physics.
-This correspondence adapted to describe the low-energy dynamics of QCD in the simplest models known as AdS/QCD models.
+This correspondence was adapted to describe the low-energy dynamics of QCD in the simplest models known as AdS/QCD models.
 These models are useful for understanding properties of QCD at low energies such as chiral symmetry breaking, hidden local symmetry, vector meson dominance at large $N$ and high energy regimes.
-There are two approaches in AdS/QCD correspondence the top-down and bottom-up approaches \cite{1}.
-The first one gives low-energy hadron properties and models of this approach based on the $D$-brane constructions in string theory.
+There are two approaches in AdS/QCD correspondence called as top-down and bottom-up approaches [1].
 The bottom-up approach describes various low-energy phenomenology of QCD.
-Directly applying the AdS/CFT correspondence between the boundary gauge field theory and bulk gravity the hard and soft-wall models are the typical ones in the bottom-up approaches.
-Mass spectra, decay and coupling constants, form factors are calculated in the framework of these models.
+The hard- and soft-wall models are the typical ones in the bottom-up approach.
+Mass spectra, decay and coupling constants, form factors were calculated in the framework of these models and gives the results in a good agreement with the data [2-6].
 Holographic QCD models are useful as well as for the study of internal structure of hadrons, including their excitations by means of study of the transition form factors.
-Electromagnetic transition form factors of nucleons were studied in the light-front holographic QCD in Refs. \cite{2,3,4} , also, within the soft-wall model in Refs. \cite{5,6} .
+The last decade has been observed a progress in the experimental and theoretical studies of nucleon resonances (the radial/orbital nucleon excitations with $J^{P}=1/2^{\pm}$, $J^{P}=3/2^{\pm}$).
+Electro- and photoproduction of the resonance states helps us to study their internal structure, wave functions and interactions between constituents.
+The nucleon resonance $ R(1440)$ with $J^{P}=1/2^{+}$ (the Roper resonance $P_{11}$ or simply $R$) is the lowest-lying excitation of the nucleon and its structure issue is a longstanding question.
+Studies in the constituent quark model (CQM) framework showed that the inner structure of the Roper is possibly more complicated than the structure of the other lightest baryons.
+It was found that the observed mass of the Roper resonance is low and the decay width is large in comparison with the values predicted by the CQM [7].
+The Roper state is the first $(2S)$ radial excitation of the nucleon ground state $s^{3} [3]_{X}$.
+But this description fails to explain either the large decay width $\Gamma$ R $\simeq$ 300 $MeV$ or the branching ratios for the $\pi N$ $(55\%-75\%)$ and $\sigma N$ $(5\% -20\% )$ decay channels [7-9].

-Here, we aim to consider the $N+\gamma^{\ast}\longrightarrow R(1440,1535,1710)$ transitions form factors for the Roper resonance, which may have the positive or negative parity, in the framework of the hard-wall model.
-These transitions were studied in Refs. \cite{5,6} within the soft-wall model at the finite and zero temperature cases.
+The elementary theory of strong interactions QCD provides a framework, which is directly usable only at high momentum transfers.
+Nevertheless, the discussed data [7-11] span the momentum transfer range $0 \le Q^{2}\lesssim$ $4-5$ $GeV^{2}$ (up to $\sim 12$ $ GeV^{2}$ for the JLab upgrade).
+A major challenge for theory is that a quantitative description of the transition amplitudes must include soft nonperturbative contributions as well.
+Holographic models are good in that sence they have no limitation on $Q^{2}$.